1.2.8 FTB advance - description

 Individuals can receive multiple advance payments throughout the financial year, which can have concurrent repayment periods, as long as the total of the original balances of any advances not yet fully repaid does not exceed the individual's maximum amount (1.1.M.25).
 However, an individual can only have one regular advance at any one time (188.8.131.52) in addition to any other advance/s.

 Example: Boris requests a regular advance.
 The regular advance is granted and the reduction period is from 1 July to 29 December.
 Boris requests and is granted a one-off advance later in the year, and the reduction period is from 1 September to 27 February.
 During the overlapping period of 1 September to 29 December, Boris' FTB Part A is reduced by the daily reduction amount of both advances.
-Boris is not eligible for any further regular advances while his existing regular advance is still ongoing, but can receive further one-off advances up to his maximum amount.
+Boris is not eligible for any further regular advances while their existing regular advance is still ongoing, but can receive further one-off advances up to their maximum amount.